obiwanjacobi/azure-apim-policy-csharp/readme.md

 ## TODO

-- [ ] Variables: check exists
+- [ ] Variables: check exists (variable-referense in policies are typically created on demand)
 - [ ] Variables: Typed - to check the 'structure' of variables
 - [ ] PolicyExpression: TypeHint to document expected (result) type of literal or code expression
 - [ ] CodeExpression: `{{named-value}}` in code.
 Compiler will fail.
-- [ ] CodeExpression Compiler: `(string)Context.Variables["connectionId"]` error CS0201: Only assignment, call, increment, decrement, await, and new object expressions can be used as a statement
+- [ ] CodeExpression Compiler: `(string)Context.Variables["connectionId"]` error CS0201: Only assignment, call, increment, decrement, await, and new object expressions can be used as a statement (suppressed for now)
 - [ ] Int32: validate non-negative or use uint.
 - [ ]